HWU-NLP/GBV-Resources/README.md

 # GBV-Resources
-A repository of resources for classification of online Gender-Based Violence and related phenomena.
+A repository of resources for automated identification of online Gender-Based Violence and related phenomena.

 For futher details, see: